Bandwidth XML (BXML)

 Before we begin creating a new BXML application you’ll need two things initially setup:

 A phone number that is allocated to your Bandwidth Application Platform account and is configured to an application.
-See here on how to do that.
-Note that when you create the application you’ll need to make sure that the Callback HTTP method is set to
+For instructions on setting up your application, read the applications page

 A public Web site that you can create content on and will handle the requests for BXML.
 Note that the endpoint for this site should be used to create the application in you setup above.

 BXML callbacks are HTTP requests made by the Bandwidth platform to endpoints specified by you in your HTTP requests and BXML.
 Their purpose is to 1) inform you of events that have happened in the call flow and 2) receive instructions from your application on what to do next.

 BXML callbacks are HTTP POST requests by default.
 The request will have a JSON body that describes the event.
 It expects an XML response consisting of BXML verbs.